 Starting with technical, the CCA LYRA comes with 10mm dynamic drivers with a polymer composite diaphragm.
 I like to add that this new diaphragm martial is made by CCA engineers.
 The new update drivers promise you a full-range audio experience.

 I tested the CCA LYRA with my smartphone, PC, and external DAC+Phone.
 While you don’t need to think about its amplification.
-Yes, if you have, then it will defiantly improve your audio experience, but LYRA is extremely efficient, and it can easily be driven by almost any device, including a low-end smartphone.
+Yes, if you have, then it will definitely improve your audio experience, but LYRA is extremely efficient, and it can easily be driven by almost any device, including a low-end smartphone.

 First impressions of the CCA LYRA left a smile on my face.
 The CCA LYRA is not as dramatically v-shaped as its stablemates, which makes for a more balanced sound signature.